toddmoy/node-based-zap-examples/README.md

 **Questions:**

 - What's this used for?
 It doesn't seem to be sample data and I don't think it's modifiable in the UI.
+  - If a Zap is copied, `copied_from` contains a reference to its origin.

 ## `id`, `parent_id`, `root_id`